You are viewing the Caracas chapter Global New York Acarigua

 Exhibition and public activation

-Presentation of the program in Caracas through a cultural experience open to the public, designed to generate encounter, dialogue, visibility and institutional trust.
+Proposed presentation of the program in Caracas through a cultural experience open to the public, subject to funding, venue and formal agreements, designed to generate encounter, dialogue, visibility and institutional trust.

 Educational mediation